LutziGoz/LutziTube/README.md

 ![ice_screenshot_20220825-100532](https://user-images.githubusercontent.com/45577616/186598029-0c80755e-2912-4b17-af69-f9b83461a3db.png)
 ![ice_screenshot_20220825-100551](https://user-images.githubusercontent.com/45577616/186598000-0aa2516a-52ee-4ff6-bfa7-da333610a7bb.png)
 ### PREREQUISITES:
-onlty for windows 11 -> past the wav file "my voice welcom" in sound file(attached on the top in the main manue).
+only for windows 11 -> past the wav file "my voice welcom" in sound file(attached on the top in the main manue).
 ### Note:
 PLEASE During Installation, Select the destination for The Script firectly in The Downloads Folder or to a place convenient for you to download, otherwise all downloads will go directly ProgramFiles(x86)/LutziTube/ Folder (can you copy The LutziTube Folder as many times as you want) or just downoad the , merged with an executable module (SelF-eXtracting).